 Organisation of material

 An article should have a short, straightforward title directed at the general reader.
 Lengthy systematic names and complicated and numerous chemical formulae should therefore be avoided where possible.
 The use of non-standard abbreviations and symbols in a title is not encouraged.
-Please bear in mind that readers increasingly use search engines to find literature; recognisable, key words should be included in the title where possible.
+Please bear in mind that readers increasingly use search engines to find literature; recognisable, key words should be included in the title where possible, to maximise the impact and discoverability of your work.
 Brevity in a title, though desirable, should be balanced against its accuracy and usefulness.

 The use of series titles and part numbers in titles of papers is discouraged.
 Instead these can be included as a footnote to the first page together with a reference (reference 1) to the preceding part.
 When the preceding part has been submitted to a Royal Society of Chemistry journal but is not yet published, the paper reference number should be given.